 Can I Trust People Online?

 A study of 320 individuals was done to determine if people were honest when chatting online.
-The researchers found that men were more likely than women to lie about their financial status and women usually just lied for safety reasons.
-It is best to stay anonymous with strangers online because you just do not know who is being honest and what kind of person you are chatting with unless you are on a reputable chat therapy website.
+The researchers found that men were likelier than women to lie about their financial status, and women often lied for safety reasons.
+When using online services, it can be beneficial to keep your identity safe.
+Follow the following internet safety tips to get started:

 Don’t give anyone online your address, full name, or birthday.